 Aerial Archive

-The division for Aerial Phtography was incorporated into the Department of Prehistoric and Historical Archaeology (formerly Department of Prehistory and Early History) in 1979.
+The division for Aerial Photography was incorporated into the Department of Prehistoric and Historical Archaeology (formerly Department of Prehistory and Early History) in 1979.
 The tasks of the Archive range from creating and archiving aerial images as well as their archaeological interpretation and photogrammetric cartography of the relevant finds.
 In addition, terrestrial photogrammetric applications, collecting geodata and GIS applications, as well as maintaining computer equipment belongs to this area of expertise.

 Aerial photography